input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 To ensure fast verification, we face a first choice: relying on a cryptographic primitive based on trapdoor assumptions, which present NP problems and by definition have fast verification, or combine a primitive without fast verification with an efficient proof system such as a Succinct Non-interactive ARgument of Knowledge (SNARK).

+##### 5.2.1 RSA solutions

+An RSA group is the multiplicative group of integers modulo N, where N is the product of two large prime numbers p and q, N = p⋅q.
+This group is called RSA after the RSA cryptosystem by Rivest, Shamir and Adleman where the public encryption key is the group modulus N and a small exponent e, while the corresponding  decryption key is the number d such that d ⋅ e ≡ 1 (ϕ(N)) where ϕ(N) = (p−1)(q−1), where p and q remain private.
+To break the RSA cryptosystem, the adversary has to factorize N into its prime p and q which can be done most efficiently with the General Number Field Sieve algorithm, based on the NFS [2], in sub-exponential time.
+To reach 128 bit of security, the modulus must be at least 2048 bit long, and preferably at least 3072 bit long, according to NIST [3].

+###### 5.2.1.1 Designs

+Three problems defined on RSA groups satisfy the requirements: solving the RSA problem or the integer factorization, or using verifiable delayed functions (VDFs, [6]).
+RSA problem.
+The setup consists in generating an RSA public key (N, e) where N’s factorization is unknown and a ciphertext c.
+The challengers then have to find the plaintext corresponding to that ciphertext, that is finding the eth root the ciphertext modulo N, i.e. finding m such that c ≡ me (mod N).
+The verification is straightforward, re-encrypting the plaintext and checking it equals the ciphertext.
+The most efficient method to solve this problem is by first factoring the modulus N, which cannot be done in polynomial time without a quantum computer (in which case we would use Shor’s algorithm).
+The best published algorithm to solve this problem with classical computers is the general number field sieve (GNFS), that is sub-exponential in time.
+Integer factorization.
+This is a simpler case to the RSA problem: only the group modulus is given and needs to be factorized, by the same algorithm.
+VDF.
+Similarly to the other problems, we first start by generating an unknown order group of modulus N but also sample a random group element g.
+The challenge then consists in raising this element to a big exponent of the form 2T where T is set depending on the difficulty, the computation or time we want the challenger to need to solve the problem.
+The challengers eventually compute and output y = g^{2T} mod N by squaring the integer g exactly T times as well as generate an additional proof of this result.
+The verification consists in verifying the proof passes successfully together with the input, output and modulus.

+###### 5.2.1.2 Properties

+**Security Strength & Maturity.** RSA cryptography, since its introduction in 1977, has reached a high level of maturity and is widely considered one of the most reliable and well-understood public-key cryptographic systems.
+Its security is based on the computational difficulty of factoring large composite numbers, a problem that has remained challenging even with significant advances in both hardware and algorithmic techniques.
+Over the years, RSA has undergone extensive cryptanalysis, making it one of the most scrutinized cryptographic algorithms.
+Its applications have become deeply embedded in a wide range of security protocols, such as SSL/TLS for secure communications, digital signatures, and encryption.
+RSA is however vulnerable to quantum attacks; when large-scale quantum computers become practical, RSA’s security could be broken by quantum algorithms like Shor's algorithm, making it less future-proof compared to post-quantum cryptographic algorithms.

+**Performance.** One of the main drawbacks of the RSA cryptosystem relies on its inefficiency due to large modulus, making the group element large space-wise and operations computationally expensive.

+**Deployability.**  As solving the RSA problem or integer factorization consists in breaking the group security, groups latter cannot be continuously reused in this scenario.
+More particularly, after finding the factorization of the group modulus, decrypting further ciphertexts in the same group becomes trivial.
+As for solving a VDF puzzle, the group can be reused safely as long as the modulus is of sufficient size, at least 2048 bit-long.
+In our context, setting up RSA groups would be challenging to say the least, as we would need to generate groups of unknown order, that is the RSA modulus must be public while the underlying prime numbers must remain unknown.
+There is no known method to generate such groups, even inefficiently, which becomes especially critical if we have to do it repeatedly.
+Generating such a group might be achievable via multi-party computation (MPC) where the network would compute random numbers passing distributive primality tests.
+This would however be highly impractical.

+**Compliance.** RSA is compliant with a wide range of security standards and regulations.
+It is one of the most widely accepted public-key cryptosystems and has been incorporated into many cryptographic protocols, including SSL/TLS for secure web communication, digital signatures, and email encryption.
+RSA complies with industry standards such as FIPS 186-4, X.509, PKCS#1 and NIST guidelines.
+None of the methods, GNFS or VDFs, are proprietary and there exists open source code implementing these.

 ## Path to Active